rwenig026/VMint/README.md

 This would include the following features:
 - Use the Stripe account API to register, store, and manage users and content creators.
-- Design and implement an application process for content creators to apply to offer their collections.
+- Design and implement an application process for content creators to offer their collections.
-- Managing products through the Stripe API.
+- Manage products through the Stripe API.
 - Implement the web3 service to enable mint and transfer of NFTs after a successful payment.